 \subsection{Methods}

-In this work, each composition is featurized prior to analyzing its numerical representations.
+To featurize each composition, we convert the lexicographic string representing the ratio of elements in the compound into a numeric fixed-length vector.
 Two main types of featurizing tools have been developed in the literature: chemically-derived and machine-learned ones.
 The former uses previously reported chemical properties for each constituent element, together with aggregate pooling functions to construct a composition based feature vector.
-Examples of these include Magpie\cite{ward2016general} and JARVIS\cite{choudhary2020joint}; Machine-learned features, such as mat2vec\cite{tshitoyan2019unsupervised} and ElemNet\cite{jha2018elemnet}, are based on the outputs of ML models, typically neural-network architectures, trained to predict known materials properties based on their chemical compositions.
+Examples of these include magpie\cite{ward2016general} and JARVIS\cite{choudhary2020joint}; Machine-learned features, such as mat2vec\cite{tshitoyan2019unsupervised} and ElemNet\cite{jha2018elemnet}, are based on the outputs of ML models, typically neural-network architectures, trained to predict known materials properties based on their chemical compositions.
 When such a model performs well, the high-dimensional, internal representations of the elements can be taken as embeddings for future downstream tasks.

 Once a consistent set of numerical features has been defined to represent the materials compositions as fixed length-vectors, the selected models enter a training phase during which their parameters are optimized to map these input features onto the corresponding target labels.
 In a subsequent testing phase, these trained models predict the target properties of the test set (unseen data), and the quality of the model is evaluated by quantifying prediction errors.
-The present study employs three ML models: MODNet \cite{de2021materials}, CrabNet\cite{Wang2021crabnet, Wang2022explainablegap}, and a Random Forest (RF) \cite{heath1993k} using Magpie features \cite{ward2016general} (RF@Magpie).
+The present study employs three ML models: MODNet \cite{de2021materials}, CrabNet\cite{Wang2021crabnet, Wang2022explainablegap}, and a Random Forest (RF) \cite{heath1993k} using magpie features \cite{ward2016general} (RF@Magpie).